Texas Permanency Outcomes Project (TXPOP)

-TXPOP is refocusing practice, strengthening the workforce, and transforming how systems treat families within foster care.
+TXPOP is refocusing practice, strengthening the workforce, and transforming how systems treat families and children within foster care.

 Our Three-Pronged Approach

 The TXPOP Practice Model

 TXPOP will develop and test a practice model for public and private child welfare agencies in Texas to use to engage children and their families in achieving positive permanency outcomes.
 This model encourages professionals to approach their work and interactions with others from a nonjudgemental stance with a goal of sharing power with families.

 Statewide Capacity Building

 TXPOP will provide trainings and support to professionals working in child welfare with the development of a professional certificate in child welfare from the Steve Hicks School of Social Work.
 TXPOP is also developing an online resource hub that will provide child welfare workers with resources, tools and materials on how to engage birth families, and ensure that the child’s voice is at the heart of the work.

 TXPOP engages the system on the statewide and local levels by asking key stakeholders to meaningfully contribute to the work.
 Members of these groups include DFPS, the courts, child care licensing, parents, foster parents, former foster youth, and CASA, among others.
 These stakeholder groups meet regularly to weigh in on important aspects of our work and to spread the word throughout their networks.